realA10001986/Dash-Gauges/hardware/README.md

-# The DIY Dash Gauges
+# The Dash Gauges Hardware

-This is a custom built prop; there is no complete kit available.

-CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); production data for a Control Board which allows using a wide range of meters is in the ["electronics"](/DIY/electronics) folder.

-This prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).

 [<img src="img/mydg3.jpg">](img/mydg3_l.jpg)

-The Panel consists of several parts:
+The Dash Gauges consist of several parts:
-- A Control Board
+- A **Control Board**: Production data for a Control Board which allows using a wide range of meters is in the ["electronics"](/hardware/electronics) folder.
-- The gauges: In the picture above you see two Phaostron 631-15099 "Cyclic Trim" meters, and a Simpson model 49MC VU Meter disguised as the "Roentgens" gauge.
+- The **gauges**: These are vintage meters made by Phaostron and Simpson and need to be sourced by the prop builder.
+In the picture above you see two Phaostron 631-15099 "Cyclic Trim" meters, and a Simpson model 49MC VU Meter disguised as the "Roentgens" gauge.
 Many other types of meters can be used.
-- Aluminium (Aluminum) bezel; can be purchased at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/).
-The measurements are in the ["enclosure"](/DIY/enclosure) folder of this repository.
+- Aluminium (Aluminum) **bezel**; can be purchased at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/).
+The measurements are in the ["enclosure"](/hardware/enclosure) folder of this repository.

+This prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).

 ## Control board